-Education One's Compliance Officer visited and/or reviewed documents for SASB in September, November, February, and May during the 2019-20 school year.
+Education One's Compliance Officer visited and reviewed documents for TLJA in September, November, February, and May during the 2019-20 school year.
 The school received the rating of Meets Standard during all of its compliance checks.
+Education One commends TLJA for its processes and procedures surrounding their ELL program, specifically due to the increase of English Language Learners the school has seen over the last few years.
+In 2017-18 the school's ELL population was 31.1% and it grew to 46.5% in 2018-19.
+In 2019-20 the school's ELL population was 49.6%.
 Therefore, the school receives a rating of Meets Standard for the 2019-20 school year.